-The objective of the policy is to define how Koda Capital Pty Ltd (“Koda”) will deal with your investor information
+The objective of the policy is to define how Koda Capital Pty Ltd; its related entities (“Koda”) and representatives will deal with your personal information.
+The Privacy Act 1988 requires us to handle personal information in accordance with the Australian Privacy Principles.

 Under the legislation, an organisation must set out in a document clearly expressed policies on its management of personal information.
 The organisation must make the document available to anyone who asks for it.